All Episodes

 Where there's a hedge against inflation, peace of mind during global instability, or just for sensible diversification, Birch Gold Group believes every American should own physical gold.

-Birch Gold is the only precious metals company we at the War Room Trust, as do tens of thousands of their customers.
+Birch Gold is the only precious metals company we at the War Room trust, as do tens of thousands of their customers.

 So make right now your first time to buy gold.

-Text the Bannon to 9898.
+Text to Bannon to 989898.

-That's Bannon, B A D N O N to 989898.
+That's Bannon, B-A-N-N-O-N to 989898.

-And I'll be giving that number out again at the end of the show if you want to get your pencil, your number two pencil at the ready.
+And I'll be giving that number again at the end of the show if you want to get your pencil, your number two pencil at the ready.

-Famous also because uh of its controversial linking between IQ and racist, the book called The Bell Curve, and many people will have heard of that book, and Charles Murray was one of the two co-authors.
+Famous also because of its controversial linking between IQ and racist, the book called The Bell Curve.

 He's come out an article which you flagged up.